lammps/lammps/doc/src/fix_ave_correlate_long.rst

        *nlen* args = Nlen
          Nlen = length of each correlator
        *ncount* args = Ncount
-         Ncount = number of values over which succesive correlators are averaged
+         Ncount = number of values over which successive correlators are averaged

 Examples
 """"""""